RajratanWankhade/YoLo_On_Custom_Dataset/README.md

 ### description : Running Predictions on images or video file or live stream  from any IP cameras

+#### each steps got converted into one single file .py but for understanding go through ipynb file.
 1. Load YAML
 2. Load YOLO
 3. load the image